bananaturtlesandwich/UE4-Modding-Guide/UAssetAPI.md

 - Then open the .sln in visual studio(Make sure dotnet 4.7.2 SDK and compiler are installed for visual studio) and build UassetAPI
 - This will generate some .dlls in UassetAPI's debug folder which we can reference in our visual studio project
 - Set up a visual studio project from a template (for applications I use a winforms template and for general .uasset editing I use the command line interface)
-- This will generate a simple template that can be used(if you want to add source control I recommend the github extension by github and then you can add source control from the file dropdown)
+- This will generate a simple template in dotnet 4.7.2 that can be used with UassetAPI (if you want to add source control I recommend the github extension by github and then you can add source control from the file dropdown)
 - reference the generated .dlls from the project dropdown and you're ready to start
 - The basic setup you'll want to start in the namespace with will be something like
 ```